chaza194/Work-Projects/README.md

 *Please Note the code / directories have not been cleaned yet.
 Still in rough stages*

-This one is my most recent and currently working on.
+This one is my most recent and currently working on projects.
 It is every rough and is not complete but the base functionality is mostly there.
 This tool is used to export data from a SQL data into JSON based on user mappings.
 For Example :
 ```
 --Base Query
   --FieldA (returned form parent SQL)